Skip to footer content

 This article serves as a comprehensive exploration into the nuanced world of C# destructors, unraveling their intricacies by delving into their definition, elucidating their purpose, presenting illustrative examples, and elucidating the relevance of incorporating destructors into your codebase.

-In the following code of this article, we will discuss the destructors, its examples, and its uses.
+In the following content of this article, we will discuss the destructors, their examples, and their uses.
 We will also discuss how to use the destructors with the PDF Library in C# named IronPDF.

 1. What Are Destructors?